Prepare yourselves, everyone. The vegan baked vanilla doughnuts are about to get fancier.

 3. In another small bowl, stir together the oil, vinegar, vanilla, and water.

 4. Make a well in the center of the dry ingredients, and pour in the wet.
 Mix just until lumps are gone.
+Add more water if necessary to get a batter consistency.

 5. Pour batter into doughnut cups until about 2/3-3/4 full.